ekrell/icore_website/news/icore_news_20230307.md

 ![The in-person audience](../img/workshop_introml_2.jpeg)

-### Next meeting: March 17, 2:00-4:00pm
+### Next meeting: March 31, 2:00-4:00pm

-- **Reminder:** Since next meeting is during Spring Break, Part 2 of _A Gentle Introduction to Machine Learning_ is on March 31.
+- **Because of Spring Break, no meeting on March 17.
+Next is March 31**
-- At this meeting, we'll just give our usual progress updates and plan out the rest of the semester's events.
+- Mahmoud will present Part 2 of _A Gentle Introduction to Machine Learning_

 ## Recent Events